2019-20 Annual Report to Supporters

 The management team met four times.
 Audit tracking of donations to the Project was improved.
 The team continued to receive quarterly account summaries from the treasurer.
 We agreed to fund a further house for an orphan family this year.
 We continue to explore opportunities to apply for grants.
 Annual accounts continue to be reviewed by an accountant without fee.
 [This is not a legal requirement.]

 How money was spent

-Below is a summary of how the Masoyi Trust UK donations were spent during the year 2015-16.
+Below is a summary of how the Masoyi Trust UK donations were spent during the year 2019 (not 2018-19).
 Whilst these figures provide a condensed financial view of the impact, the personal stories of how our supporters’ donations are making a difference to the daily lives of people in the community are what really inspires us.
 You can read many of these stories in our regular news posts here.

 The figures above are shown below as a percentage of donations spent:

 Please view eMasoyi’s website for more information on how the Peer Education Programme benefits those that take part in the programme, and also serves the wider community as a result of the programme’s outcomes.